 Pat Lynch holds a Bachelor of Science in Agriculture and a Master of Science in corn breeding from the University of Guelph.
 A former OMAFRA Soils and Crops Specialist, Pat started a crop consulting venture and with Cargill grew it to encompass farmers and agronomists in Ontario, western Canada and 2 states in the US.
 Along with CCA-ON Jonathan Zettler, Pat writes a weekly crop production newsletter.
 He also writes a regular column in Better Farming and speaks at various crop production functions, sales meetings and farmer meetings.
 Pat works intensively with a small group of farmers and small independent seed companies as their agronomist.
 He is the winner of various awards, including the T R Hilliard Distinguished Agricultural Extension Person, OAC Outstanding Service Award, Perth County Agriculture Hall of Fame, and a place in the Ontario Agriculture Hall of Fame.

-If you missed Forage Focus 2021, we are happy to offer it on our YouTube channel!
+If you missed Forage Focus 2022, we are happy to offer it, and many other presentations, on our YouTube channel!
 Subscribe to be notified when new content is added!